Skip to contents

 backingfile

 the path, including the file name without extension, for backing files used to store the data (they will be given a .bk and .RDS automatically).
 This is not needed if x is already an .RDS file.
-If x is a .BED file and backingfile is left NULL, the backing file will be saved in the same directory as the bed file, using the same file name but with a different file type (.bk rather than .bed).
-The same logic applies to .vcf files.
+If x is a .BED or a VCF file and backingfile is left NULL, the backing file will be saved in the same directory as the bed file, using the same file name but with a different file type (.bk rather than .bed).
 If x is a genotype matrix and backingfile is NULL, then a temporary file will be created (but note that R will delete it at the end of the session!)

 quiet